 - a.
 Made of a durable polycarbonate.
-Use color specified in the contract documents.
-Color to be an integral part of the materials composition. - b.
-Self-contained unit capable of separate mounting or inclusion in a signal face containing one or more signal sections rigidly and securely fastened together. - c.
-Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane. - d.
-Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of non-corrosive material.
-Doors are to be easily removed and reinstalled without use of special tools.
+Color shall be black and integral to the materials composition. - b.
+Self-contained unit capable of separate mounting or inclusion in a signal face containing two signal sections rigidly and securely fastened together. - c.
+Equipped with openings and positive locking devices in the top and bottom so that it may be rotated between waterproof supporting brackets capable of being directed and secured at any angle in the horizontal plane.

-2. Visor:

-- a.
+- d.
+Doors and lenses with suitable watertight gaskets and doors that are suitably hinged and held securely to the body of the housing by simple locking devices of noncorrosive material.
+Doors are to be easily removed and reinstalled without use of special tools. - 2.
+Visor: - a.
 Tunnel type visor attached to the housing door by stainless steel screws. - b.
 Fit tightly against the housing door to prevent any filtration of light between the door and the visor. - c.
 Ensure the visor angle is slightly downward.